 Students using veterans benefits are required to submit official transcripts of all previous education and training to DeVry University.
 DeVry University maintains a written record of previous undergraduate and graduate education completed by veterans and all persons eligible for veterans benefits.
 A copy of official transcripts used to evaluate transfer credit is maintained in students' permanent records.
 This record, required for either program admission or transfer-credit review, clearly indicates when appropriate transfer credit has been given.
-Credit for up to 15 semester-credit hours may be transferred into a DeVry University graduate program.
-Students attending a California location may receive transfer credit for up to 20% of the degree program's credit hours.
+Credit for up to 18 semestercredit hours may be transferred into a DeVry University graduate program.
 Veterans enrolled in a DeVry University course for which credit has already been earned at a University-recognized institution cannot include that course in the total hours reported to the U.S. Department of Veterans Affairs.
 It is students' responsibility to be aware of prior credit eligible for transfer.